-Alternate Work Location Policy
+Remote Work Location Policy

-The practice of working at an approved alternate location instead of physically traveling to a central workplace is a work alternative that University of Florida supervisors may offer to employees when such requests meets the eligibility criteria established by the University of Florida’s Alternative Work Location Policy and when such working arrangements would benefit both the organization and employees, resources can accommodate the requests, and supervisory discretion allows for the employees to work at remote locations.
+The practice of working at an approved remote location instead of physically traveling to a central workplace is a work alternative that University of Florida supervisors may offer to employees when such requests meets the eligibility criteria established by the University of Florida’s Remote Work Location Policy and when such working arrangements would benefit both the organization and employees, resources can accommodate the requests, and supervisory discretion allows for the employees to work at remote locations.

 Wage and Hour/Time Reporting Policies

 Wage and Hour Law (governing overtime eligibility for hourly/nonexempt employees) and Time Reporting Procedures must be adhered to in all cases, ensuring that hourly employee overtime is based on hours over 40 in the university’s workweek which runs from Friday through Thursday.

 Colleges or work units may have complementary policies related to working scenarios, particularly focused on available flexibility as well as conditions under which working at a remote work location or hybrid schedules will be available.
 These policies cannot contradict university policies but can address expectations surrounding computer equipment (e.g., UF- versus personally provided), the procedures for returning equipment in need of repair or at the conclusion of employment, etc.